 I disappeared in a heartbeat.

-There were a couple of 'bruises' on the support of the carport.
+There were a couple of 'bruises' on one of the carport supports.

 But I'll always remember that first time.